laxertu/eric/README.md

 Trivia

-Library name wants to be an tribute to the following movie https://en.wikipedia.org/wiki/Looking_for_Eric
+Library name pretends to be a tribute to the following movie https://en.wikipedia.org/wiki/Looking_for_Eric